 |A.||The Department of Public Works continues to evaluate the right balance of filter level with the number of air exchanges which can take place with each level of filter and what upgrades are possible.
 The system can not utilize HEPA filters while completing enough air exchanges.
 Additionally, the filters used are certified for a useful life of 3 months.
 Changing them more frequently would not catch more particles.|

-|Q.||Will HVAC testing results be made public?|
+|Q.||Will the HVAC testing results be made public?|

-|A.||Quarterly maintenance reports are available through our reopening plan|
+|A.||Quarterly maintenance reports are available through the Central Office.|

 |Q.||Will faculty and staff be provided with any PPE or supplies?|